rderelle/kamino/README.md

 ## examples

-All analyses were performed on a MacBook M4 pro using 4 threads (other parameters set to default):
+All analyses were performed using v0.1 on a MacBook M4 pro using 4 threads (other parameters set to default):

 | dataset                     | taxonomic diversity  | runtime (min) | memory (GB) | alignment size (aa) |
 |-----------------------------|----------------------|---------------|-------------|---------------------|